Here's what you need to know for a kayak camping trip.

 In the past, I have also used metal and plastic ammo cans to store gear in my kayak.
 They add a little bit of weight, but a metal can has a nice gasket seal you can trust to keep the contents dry.
 Plus, unless significantly weighed down, these cans float, making it easy to recover them after a flip.

-Another important piece of gear is some kind of cutting tool.
+Another important piece of gear for kayakers is some kind of cutting tool.
 I've carried a machete on my kayak in the past.
 It is one of those multi-purpose ones with a saw blade on the opposite site, but you can use a folding saw too.
 A hatchet works too.

 Watch the weight distribution!